George Wilson (Chief Colonial Secretary of Uganda): Personal life

 Government House for Deputy Commissioner Wilson and his wife in Bunyoro, 1900.

 After departing from East Africa via Mombasa, Wilson headed for England for the first time on 27 September 1899 aboard the SS Bundesrath (DOAL) with six months of holiday leave.
 He met and married Clarissa Adelina Humphreys, the daughter of Colonel James Charlton Humphreys, on 20 February 1900 in St Stephen's in East Twickenham.
 Shortly after, the couple returned to Mombasa on 19 April 1900 aboard the SS Herzog (DOAL).
 Clarissa attended state events with Wilson, including a parade ceremony in Busindi, where he received a medal for his role in suppressing the Sudanese revolt.
 She also played lawn tennis with him in their garden at the Government House in Hoima.

 By 1922, they were living at 6 Marine Parade in Hythe, Kent.
 The 1921 England and Wales census confirmed their residence there, long after Wilson had retired from colonial service and shortly after he and his wife moved from Laleham, Middlesex.
 They later moved to The Farthing, Lyminge, in Kent.
-Their final move was to Royal Tunbridge Wells, Kent, confirmed by the 1939 England and Wales census, where they lived for the rest of their lives.
+Their final move was to Royal Tunbridge Wells, Kent, confirmed by the 1939 England and Wales census, to live out their lives.
 Wilson died on 12 December 1943 at Royal Tunbridge Wells, and his obituary was published by the Royal Society of Arts.
 His widow, Clarissa, died on 5 July 1958 at Southfields Nursing Home in Eastbourne, Sussex.

 In late 1894, George Wilson replaced Ansorge as the chief British official at Kampala.
 At that time, he had two African wives, one of whom was Zanzibari and the other a Maasai, kept locked up in the Kampala fort.
 He learned to speak Swahili and the Maasai language from his wives.
 Wilson had at least one child named Edward Wilson with his Swahili-speaking wife from Mwembe Tayari in Mombasa.